lucadelu/pyModis/docs/source/index.rst

   - it can create a mosaic of several tiles using `MODIS Reprojection Tool`_ and can create the xml metadata file with the information of all tiles used in mosaic

+  .. please fix it

+  - analyze quality ......

 .. only:: html

    Contents:

 .. toctree::
    :maxdepth: 2

    info
    scripts/software
    examples/full_example
    pymodis/modules

 We acknowledge the `Fondazione Edmund Mach`_ for promoting the development of free and open source software.

 ..
 Indices and tables
    ==================